Hey! I’m Kristin. So glad you’re here!

-What you should know about me to understand a little more about the topics I like to discuss and what’s important to my heart and why I’m sharing it all.
 Growing up I lived a pretty nice, “normal” life.
 I spent my entire life from birth to age 22 in the same house in a little farm town in northern Illinois, part of a middle class family, both parents worked as teachers, and one older brother.
 Always the “good” kid.
 The largest trial I encountered before submitting my life to Christ was my parent’s divorce when I was in elementary school, and even that was not all that bad for me because I still had two very loving parents in the picture.
 My husband and I were high school sweet hearts, and he introduced me to Jesus.
 I always joke that my testimony was so boring.
 Jesus didn’t save me from a past of pain or addiction or overtly destructive behaviors, sure I had my sins, but I saw things as “good” before Jesus and “good” after Jesus.
 After giving my life to Jesus, life was going as planned (as I had planned), and I was on fire for the Lord throughout college and entering into marriage fresh out of undergrad as a 20 something.

 Somehow I naively thought that’s how my life would continue.
 I followed my passions and became an English teacher and my husband became an officer in the Army.
 I knew Army life would be a challenge for me, the constant moves and changes and unknowns, but when you begin life married to the military, you really have no idea exactly how much it will stretch and challenge and require of you.
 Even so, I continued thinking my life would continue to be pretty “normal.”
 My husband and I were young and healthy with dreams ahead of us.

 But when the time came for my husband and I to give birth to our first child (we were 24 years old in 2009), our lives were forever altered.
-We hadn’t known our daughter had a fatal chromosomal disorder (Trisomy 18) until a week after her birth.
+We hadn’t known our daughter had a fatal chromosomal disorder (full Trisomy 18) until a week after her birth.
 Her birth, the time spent in the NICU (neonatal intensive care unit), and at home on hospice were devastating and traumatic.
 We went into the delivery room expecting to give birth to a healthy baby girl, with dreams that we would have a beautiful life with her, but instead my life didn’t feel like my life at all.
 It felt like a living nightmare.
 Our little girl died 36 days after she made her entrance into the world.
 We were left in pieces, broken and empty, with shattered dreams.
 Thank the Lord I had a relationship with Him as my foundation because I can honestly say I don’t know how I would have survived otherwise.

 While my baby was simultaneously living and dying, my father, whom was also my close friend and biggest supporter, was unexpectedly and quickly dying from cancer.
-Two weeks after I buried my baby girl, the day before my 25th birthday, my dad died while I was on an airplane to see him.
+Two weeks after I buried my baby girl, the day before my 25th birthday, my dad died while I was on an airplane on the way to see him.
 In a two week period I lost both my child and father.